 Please hear your child read daily, reminding them to use their sounds for new or unfamiliar words, and make any necessary comments in their reading journals.

 Support them learning their weekly Spellings and maths homework.
-The weekly spellings can be found below, and will be updated every half term (this is a working document and can be subject to change).
-We are now beginning to use Spelling Shed which is an online spelling site.
+The weekly spellings can be found below, and will be updated every week (this is a working document and can be subject to change).
+We are now using Spelling Shed which is an online spelling site.
 Your child has a login to use for this site and will enjoy all the games and activities on there to help them learn their words.

 Everyday in school I must have...